 If you are inexperienced at buying or selling antique golf clubs, there are resources available that can help you determine the value of antique golf clubs you may have or are thinking about buying.
 Books on the subject that may help include:

-If you should happen to inherit a set of antique golf clubs from your recently deceased grandfather, chances are they are probably worth more to you as items with sentimental value than they would be worth on eBay.
+If you should happen to score a great club at a flea market or inherit a set of antique golf clubs from your recently deceased grandfather, chances are they are probably worth more to you as items with sentimental value than they would be worth on eBay.
 However, there is still a small chance you may be lucky enough to have inherited a set of rare vintage golf clubs that avid collectors dream of getting their hands on.
 It may certainly be worth your time to find out.